66 Models

 The genealogy of the Lumaxar and Yashinon 4 element Tessar type lenses is discussed on the Lenses & Shutters page where I state my belief that the pre-war Tomioka 4 element Tessar type “Lausar” is the forefather of both Lumaxar and Yashinon lenses.
 Post-War, it is known to have been used in 75 mm guise by at least one other TLR maker.
 Note however, the 1957 US ad further down states that “Yashica management searched far and wide for lenses befitting this masterpiece of camera engineering.”
 Is that US marketing speak for looking through Tomioka's catalogues or does it really mean “far and wide”?
 Even so, it doesn't mean that they didn't come back to Tomioka, particularly as there is no mention of exotic names and/or locations.
 Note that viewing lenses are triplets, initially with “View-” in front of the Lumaxar and Yashinon but then dropped in 1964 (see also page from 1957 Japanese brochure below).
 The 80 mm version of the Lumaxars replaced the 75 mm very quickly - the Japanese brochure below confirms that happened during 1957.
 In fact, the Japanese user manual above was printed in March 1957 and already contains schematics of 80 mm lenses, including Tessar type taking lens.
 There is an ad in the July 1957 edition of Dutch publication De Kampioen (accessible from Google Books) which also already features the 80 mm type.
 By serial numbers from the first 75 mm to the first 80 mm types is about 7,000 cameras, not unreasonable for 2 to 3 months production for a very popular model at introduction.

-According to my database and if my serial number theory is to be believed, the last Yashica-Mat with Lumaxar 80 mm lenses was produced in December 1957.
+According to my database, the last Yashica-Mat with Lumaxar 80 mm lenses was produced in December 1957.
 However, this is the strange thing, there are no Yashica-Mats in my database for 1958 until June when the first confirmed with Yashinon lenses appears and then they appear again at about the rate of 4 or 5 per month.
 If there really was a break in production, some may think that supports one of the competing Lumaxar sourcing theories.
 It is possible of course but I think that it is more likely that excess stock had built up and there were other new models competing for production line space; the Yashicaflex AS, B and A (new models) in 1957 and Yashica 635, D and B in 1958 and the ongoing Yashica A, C and LM production.
 Perhaps space was needed to be rearranged for production of the new Yashica 8 movie camera and Yashica's coming forays into 35 mm and sub-miniature formats.
 Rather than the break being a result of the lens changeover, the change of name could have been decided during the break to better reflect Yashica's ownership of the product.
-In fact, “Yashinon” named lenses seemed to arrive first on the Yashica 35 35 mm camera in April 1958 and on the Yashica 8T/8T-2 movie camera in May or June 1958 and with both cameras, the first examples were actually called “Yasinon” - none found on the Mat yet.
+In fact, “Yashinon” named lenses arrived first on the Yashica 35 35 mm camera in April 1958 and on the Yashica 8T/8T-2 movie camera in May or June 1958 and with both cameras, the first examples were actually called “Yasinon” - none found on the Mat yet.

 All the late examples with f/2.8 viewing lenses (introduced in 1970), and almost certainly the last of the examples with f/3.2 lenses, possibly from late 1968 onward, have MXV shutters with 5 curved aperture blades instead of 10.
 (See Shutters.)